 The Indoor Pan-and-Tilt Camera solves the stagnant problem by adding a pan and tilt features.
 The camera can rotate a full 35-degrees.

 The outdoor camera also records in 1080p FHD.
 The difference is that the camera is weatherproof and can see up to 40 feet at night

 Streaming Video Recorder

 One unique feature offered by Guardian is the Streaming Video Recorder or SVR.
 This device provides a hybrid between local and cloud storage, which is rare in the home security field as most providers offer cloud only.
 The SVR supports a total of four cameras, which can be a combination of indoor and outdoor.
 It stores up to 1 terabyte of recorded video.
 You can have it record based on an event, or you can set it to capture continuous footage.
 The device is also able to speak to the Guardian app so that you can view recorded video locally or remotely.

-Finally, the image sensor.
+If you don’t have high-speed internet, the image sensor is your only option.
 The image sensor is a cross between a security camera and a motion sensor.
 If it detects motion, it takes a picture, not a video.
 The picture is then sent to you via text or email.
-To help reduce false alarms, it does include pet immunity.
-If you plan to use a motion sensor, an image sensor is something to consider as it provides visual verification of events.
+To help reduce false alarms, it does include pet immunity for pets under 40 pounds.
+If you plan to use a motion sensor, an image sensor is something to consider as it is triggered just like a motion sensor but also provides visual verification of events.

 - Cameras Can Record Footage Locally

 - App can be accessed using an iOS device, Android, Blackberry, Windows Device, Pebble, Kindle Fire, or Apple Watch